-Obstetrical visits per 1000 enrollees were difficult to obtain due to billing of bundled services and not included in analysis.
+Obstetrical visits per 1000 enrollees was difficult to obtain due to billing of bundled services and not included in analysis.

-Behavioral Health services are not provided by a Fee-for-Service (FFS) model and not included in the analysis.
+Behavioral Health services are not provided by a Fee-For-Service (FFS) model and not included in the analysis.

-Health Home visits decreased in both urban and rural areas while private duty nursing, home infusion therapies, and other therapy services increased during 2015 - 2017.
+Home Health visits decreased in both urban and rural areas while private duty nursing, home infusion therapies, and other therapy services increased during 2015 - 2017.

-No decrease in hemophilia utilization was noted during 2018 as a result of the rate reduction for hemophilia medications.
+No decrease in hemophilia utilization was noted during 2018 as result of the rate reduction for hemophilia medications.